 Neo-futurism is a utopian architecture movement from the beginning of the 21st century.
 Its conceptual foundations combine ethics, aesthetics and innovation in a quest for an ideal when its concrete realization gives primacy to form and material.
 Our coats and jackets are also embodying this quest of ideal of a society where creativity, high technology and sustainable development coexist.
 Coats with as much regard for substance as for form.

-Our aesthetic is inspired by the neo-futurist movement, a movement that emerges at the beginning of the 21st century mainly in architecture before spreading in design and then in art.
-Imbued with idealism, this avant-garde movement opposes the gloomy disenchantment with which postmodernist thought is tinged of.
+Our aesthetic is inspired by the Neo-futurist movement, a movement that emerges at the dawn of the 21st century mainly in architecture before spreading in design and then in art.
+Imbued with idealism, this avant-garde movement opposes the gloomy disenchantment with which postmodernist thought is tinged.
 It is defined by designer Vito Di Bari in his Manifesto of Neo-Futuristic City (2007) as "[…] a cross-pollination of art, cutting-edge technologies and ethical values combined to create a better overall quality of life."

 TO KNOW MORE